Different Types of Caps and Hats

 20. Whoopee hat

-Image sources: Images of different hats shown in this post are taken from different websites and blogs.
+Image sources: Images of these hats shown in this post are taken from different websites and blogs.

 Reference